longbow0/cwl/README.md

 # Release notes

+## v1.7.1 - August 7, 2019
+- Fixed bug that can cause crashes when missing expression data
+- Changed name of AddToSam step to AddToBam
+- Added workflow for WTA assays

 ## v1.6.1 - July 2, 2019
 - Increased memory limits for GetDataTable and Metrics
 - Fixed bug associated with "No Multiplex" option on SBG